exercism/r/concepts/dates-times/about.md

 Sadly, no!

-Date and time functionality in Base R has a poor reputation and is now rarely used.
+Date and time functionality in Base R has a poor reputation and most is now rarely used.

 The [`lubridate`][web-lubridate] package is a big improvement, but be prepared for a large and complicated library, designed to handle a large and complicated range of problems.